fex01/ansible-gitserver/README.md

 An Ansible based setup process would not be very useful if you couldn't change my default values for stuff like user names, passwords, port numbers, etc. ... - thats where Variables come into play.
 To understand where to set them, we need some common terms.

 ### Ansible Speak
-I aim to keep the vocabulary lessons to a minimum, but lets have a look at three key concepts:
+I aim to keep the vocabulary lessons to a minimum, but lets have a look at two key concepts:
 #### Inventory
 A list of computers managed by Ansible, sorted into groups (details see [Ansible - How to build your inventory][ansible-inventory]).
 As example a commented 'hosts' file:
 ```
-# file: hosts
+# working_directory/hosts

 [berlin_raspbian]